danawiltsie/gzcomp/README.md

-# GZComp - A Gzip Compliant Compressor
+# GZComp - A gzip/DEFLATE Compliant Compressor
 A C++ program to compress any file in a format that gzip can decompress.

 ## Table of contents